 Toggl Plan: A Beautifully Simple & Affordable Alternative

 Toggl Plan is as simple as Trello, if not simpler.
 Plus, it comes with all the features that Monday.com offers, other than workflow automation, reports, and enterprise-level security compliance.

 With Toggl Plan, you can:

-- Create a project plan timeline.
+- Create a Project timeline.

-- Create a team timeline to manage workloads and resource allocation.
+- Create a Team timeline to manage workloads and resource allocation.

 - Drag & drop timeline tasks to quickly adjust your ever-changing plans.

 - Add project milestones to manage deliveries better.